cthit/SuggestIT/README.md

     docker-compose up --build
 ```
 The frontend is exposed to port 3000 and uses live reload.
-The backend is exposed to port 5000 but will nor reload when the code change.
+The backend is exposed to port 5000 but will not reload when the code change.
 The database can be administrated from port 5432.

 ## Run prod docker